alphanull/VisionPlayer/README.md

 # VisionPlayer

-The **VisionPlayer** by **[alphanull](https://alphanull.de)** is a highly modular, lightweight, and feature-rich JavaScript video player for the modern web.
+The **VisionPlayer** by **[alphanull](https://alphanull.de)** is a highly modular, lightweight, and feature-rich JavaScript media player for the modern web.
 Designed as a flexible component system, the player allows for deep customization, simple integration, and full control over both appearance and functionality.
 Whether you're building a minimal player for a single video or a complex interface supporting multilingual, multi-quality streaming with overlays and playlist management — this player adapts to your needs.

 ## Features